 Unpaid teenage labor was an age-old tradition among mages.
 While the ancient apprentice system had largely been replaced with specialized magical academies, and the quality of young mages had improved drastically as a consequence, there were some things that simply couldn't be learned in the classroom.
 For things like that, a mage needed a mentor – someone to show them the tricks of the trade, teach them unique skills and spells they had developed and did not share lightly with others, or just plain connect them with the right people.
 Said mentors usually had plenty of work they considered beneath them, ideally of a sort that took advantage of their student's magical ability and prepared them for their future vocation.

 As Zorian trudged towards his classroom, half an hour before any of his fellow classmates, he reflected on the fact that life was rarely ideal.
 In practice, a lot of work given to apprentices consisted of chores that their mentor thought beneath them or various busywork.
 The duties of the class representative, for instance, were largely one giant waste of time.
-In the previous restarts, this fact didn't bother him all that much – the job was fairly easy so long as you don't take it as seriously as Akoja did – but this time he had so many things vying for his attention that he resented this additional duty being piled up on top of it all.
+In the previous restarts, this fact didn't bother him all that much – the job was fairly easy so long as you didn't take it as seriously as Akoja did – but this time he had so many things vying for his attention that he resented this additional duty being piled up on top of it all.
 Maybe he shouldn't have talked Ilsa into taking him as her apprentice this restart but, well, what's done is done.

 He yawned.
 He supposed he was just cranky today since he had gotten very little sleep last night.
 His conversation with Kael literally took hours since the other boy wanted to know absolutely everything and kept asking for details.
 While Zorian didn't begrudge the other boy for wanting answers and considered the time well spent, he kind of planned to use that time to read through the research assignments he had collected from his classmates on behalf of Ilsa.
 Assignments he had to give to Ilsa today, complete with corrections and grade recommendations.
 He had thought his knowledge from previous restarts would make the task a child's game, but apparently something about their massive changes to this restart caused Ilsa to give out completely different topics for research and he had to actually read everything from scratch.
 He ended up spending most of the night dealing with those stupid things and then had to get up half an hour earlier than usual too because he was class representative to boot.

 Peering into the classroom, he saw that Akoja was already inside.
 He rolled his eyes at her excessive punctuality and marked her down as present on his little attendance sheet.
 The blackboard was full of horrible drawings, love confessions and other garbage, but he knew better than to wipe it clean right now – a clean blackboard was utterly irresistible to some of the idiots in his class, and they would no doubt make a mess again by the time the teacher finally showed up.
-Who knew, maybe if he left it alone long enough Akoja would take care of it on her own initiative, as she is sometimes wont to do.
+Who knew, maybe if he left it alone long enough Akoja would take care of it on her own initiative, as she was sometimes wont to do.